crxunch/CrabCracker/README.md

-# CrabCracker
+# clasher

 ## Description

-CrabCracker is a bare-bones password cracking tool written in Rust.
+clasher (or, the Command Line hASH crackER) is a bare-bones password cracking tool written in Rust.

-CrabCracker is currently in the very first stage of production and while it can crack password hashes, it is limited by the following:
+clasher is currently in the very first stage of production and while it can crack password hashes, it is limited by the following:

-1. It only supports NTLM hashing.
+1. It only supports NTLM and SHA256 hashing.
 2. It does not support multi-threading.

-CrabCracker is soon to have the following improvements:
+clasher is soon to have the following improvements:

 1. Support for multiple hashing algorithms.
 2. Multi-threading.